chelz2/DJANGO-REST-API/README.md

-#simple django rest api with CRUD functionality
+# simple django rest api using drf
+> with simple CRUD functionality